Best Practices for Specific Chemicals

 - Read MIT EHS SOP on Peroxide Forming Chemicals (requires certificate login).

-- Determine the Group of the chemical based on the potential of peroxide formation.
+- Determine the Group of the chemical based on the potential of peroxide formation, and its safe storage periods and testing frequency.

 Upon Receiving Chemical